 That is exactly why I created this super easy recipe.

-I wanted a quick salsa that involved NO cooking, and only a blender.
+I wanted a restaurant style salsa that involved NO cooking and used only a blender.

-I never really knew how to make salsa.
-I thought it would be complicated and time consuming.
+Before I started making homemade salsa, I thought it would be complicated and time-consuming.

 Au contraire!
 It’s SO easy, simply delicious, and crazy affordable!

 I do love a fresh pico de gallo with garden tomatoes, but when it’s not tomato season, canned tomatoes are a brilliant solution for a salsa recipe!

 Just be sure to grab the no-salt-added tomatoes, then YOU control the salt in the recipe.

 How to make salsa (no matter what season it is)

 Step 1: Open a can of diced tomatoes and pour into a food processor or blender (with juice).

 * Note: If you want to make this salsa recipe with fresh tomatoes, simply substitute 2-3 fresh Roma tomatoes, cored and diced, for the canned tomatoes in this recipe.

 Step 2: Loosely chop the red onion, garlic, cilantro, and Serrano pepper and add to blender.
 The chopping isn’t required, but it helps the blender create a uniform salsa in a shorter time span.